ChasingUX/jesse-site/source/work/community.md

 {pic of questions homepage}

 ###Ask a question
-As a user, you may have read a tutorial and are left with certain questions, or have a questions related to system administration.
+As a user, you may have read a tutorial and are left with certain questions, or have a question related to system administration.
 The ask a question flow is extremely simple - a user types in their question using the same wsiwig that powers comments, with more advanced controls like h1-h3 headers.
 After submission it is run through our spam filter to protect against bots.
-If it passes, it publishes immediately for the ret of the community to engage with.
+If it passes, it publishes immediately for the rest of the community to engage with.

 {image of ask question page with content filled out}

 ###The Question
 Questions are formatted with the question on top and a series of answers below.
 There are three objects that form a Q&A discussion - the question, the answer(s), and comment(s).
 A user can comment on a question or an answer, or they can simply provide a direct answer to the question.
 This is similar to that of Stack Overflow, but unlike Stack Overflow, the asker of the question is not able to mark a single answer as 'correct'.

-Our belief is simple: There are often multiple correct answers with different paths.
+Our belief is simple: There are often multiple correct answers, each with vastly different solutions.
 Instead of allowing only one 'correct' answer, we want to allow the entire community to 'heart' answers to form a appreciation-based ordering of quality answers.

 {image of new image I worked on, sent to jordana of questions page}
 {two images of answers and comments on them}